 - To animate knowledge—using rich media, dynamic databases, and visualization tools

 - To understand digital culture—historically, theoretically, aesthetically, and generatively

 UW faculty and dissertators are eligible to apply either on an individual basis or in teams for Digital Humanities Summer Fellowships every fall.
 Where research in the humanities is often undertaken by a single scholar, this program enables faculty and graduate students to collaborate with each other as well as with designers, information technologists, and librarians.
 Applications from scholars using the open-source multimodal authoring and publishing platform Scalar are particularly encouraged; the Simpson Center is an affiliate of the Alliance for Networking Visual Culture, which developed Scalar.
 Review additional eligibility and application information.

 Up to 8 scholars—4 faculty and 4 doctoral students—will be selected each year; they will be required to be in residence for 6-8 weeks during the summer and will meet weekly to share their research.
 In addition to summer salary, each will have a research budget that can be used for expenses such as hourly support and software.
 See a list of current digital humanities summer fellows.

-    The Advisory and Selection Committee for the 2014 Digital Humanities Summer Fellowships consists of Kirsten Foot (Communication), Tyler Fox (Information Technology), Ray Jonas (History), Ann Lally (Digital Initiatives, UW Libraries), Brian Reed (English), and Kathleen Woodward (Simpson Center).
+The Advisory and Selection Committee for the 2016 Digital Humanities Summer Fellowships consists of Luke Bergmann (Geography), Tyler Fox (Interactive Media Design, UW Bothell), Jim Gregory (History), Brian Reed (English), and Kathleen Woodward (Simpson Center).